ishika024/Face-Detection-System-Using-Python/README.md

 # Face-Detection-System-Using-Python
 Is a technology capable to identify and verify people age from images.

-For developing this we use pygame for Digit Board.
-And used python libraries like Numpy, Matplotlib, Keras etc.
+For developing this we use python libraries like Numpy, Matplotlib, Keras etc.

 **Integrated Development Environment (IDE):** Choose an IDE to write and execute your Python code.
 Popular choices include: